Self-Supervised Learning for Recommender Systems: A Survey

 \section{SELFREC: A library for Self-Supervised Recommendation}

-SSR is now enjoying a period of prosperity, and more and more SSR models are developed and claim themselves as the state-of-the-art.
-Despite the increasing numbers, we notice that the empirical comparisons between different SSR models in the collected papers are often unfair.
-Besides, some code implementations of these methods are inefficient and the readability is poor.
-Although there have been some open-source repositories such as RecBole \cite{zhao2021recbole} and QRec \cite{yu2021kdd} which have implemented a few SSR models with a unified framework and provide standard evaluation protocols, they are designed to cover all kinds of recommendation models and their architectures are not efficient for implementing SSR models.
-To facilitate the development and standardize the evaluation of SSR models, we release an open-source library - \textbf{SELFRec}, which inherits the merits of RecBole and QRec, whose architecture is shown in Fig. \ref{fig:selfrec}.
+SSR is now enjoying a period of prosperity, with more and more SSR models mushrooming and claiming to be state-of-the-art.
+However, the empirical comparisons between different SSR models in the literature are often invalid due to inconsistent experimental settings, random selection of hyperparameters or even intentional modification of results of baselines.
+While some open-source repositories such as RecBole \cite{zhao2021recbole} and QRec \cite{yu2021kdd} have provided standard evaluation protocols, they are designed for universal purposes and their architectures are not ideal for implementing SSR models.
+For these reasons, we release an open-source library - \textbf{SELFRec}, which has an specialized architecture for SSR, shown in Fig. \ref{fig:selfrec}.